mainmatter/mainmatter.com/src/cases/qonto.md

   </figcaption>
 </figure>

-Besides helping the team ship, we also focussed on evolving the application's architecture as well as engineering infrastructure to sustainably accelerate development while improving and maintaining quality.
-We set up automated visual regression testing to prevent unintended changes to the product UI being released to production.
-We also put a system in place for tracking the application's bundle size to prevent size and performance regressions.
+We put a system in place for tracking the application's bundle size to prevent size and performance regressions.
+This led to a 25% reduction of the application's main bundle over two months.

-Having that system in place led to a 25% reduction of the application's main bundle over 2 months.
-Lastly, we invested time and effort in setting up an advanced linting system that would identify bad patterns, unused translation strings and other pitfalls to minimize their negative impact.
+Lastly, we invested time and effort in setting up an advanced linting system to identify bad patterns, unused translation strings, and other common pitfalls.

 </div>